Link Search Menu Expand Document

 Determinism

-The output of a Function for a given input is always known precisely.
+The output of a Component for a given input is always known precisely.
 This affords writing repeatable, predictable software and automated, reliable tests.

-In contrast, nondeterminism means components for which identical inputs yield different results, removing repeatability and complicating predictability, and the ability to write automated, reliable tests.
+In contrast, nondeterminism means identical inputs yield different results, removing Repeatability and complicating Predictability, and the ability to write automated, reliable tests.

 Explainability

-Can humans understand why the system behaves the way that it does in a particular scenario?
+Can humans understand why the system behaves the way that it does in a particular Use Case?
+Can the system provide additional information about about why it produced a particular output?

 Evaluation

-The capability of measuring and quantifying how a Generative AI Model or AI System that uses models responds to inputs.
 Much like other software, models and AI systems need to be trusted and useful to their users.
-Evaluation aims to provide the evidence needed to gain users’ confidence.
-See also Evaluation Framework and Evaluator.
+Evaluation aims to provide the evidence needed to gain users’ confidence for an AI System.

 Evaluation Framework

-An umbrella term for the software tools, runtime services, benchmark systems, etc. used to perform Evaluations by running different Evaluators to measure AI Systems for trust and safety risks and mitigations, and other kinds of measurements.
+An umbrella term for the software tools, runtime services, benchmark systems, etc. used to perform Evaluations by running their implementations to measure AI systems for trust and safety risks and mitigations, and other concerns.

 Fairness

-Does the AI System’s behaviors exhibit social biases, preferential treatment, or other forms of non-objectivity?
+Does the AI system’s responses exhibit social biases, preferential treatment, or other forms of non-objectivity?

 Feature